 The historic fabric of people and things in the Cathedral help make the interior of the Cathedral an inviting space in which to worship.
 Among the elements for worship is the liturgy of music with the organ as a central piece.
 The Cathedral’s magnificent organ was installed in 1959, and built by Casavant Freres of St Hyacinthe Quebec.
 It has three manuals, forty speaking stops and 3,000 pipes, the smallest of which is the size of a pencil and the largest 16 feet long.
 The organ was totally refurbished in 2010.

 When you visit the Cathedral be sure to take a walking tour.
-You will find a brochure in the back of the church seats (pews) to guide you.

 The present building was open in 1956 and is constructed of steel and brick.
 The window frames and center of the west front are of granite.
 The light brick of the interior gives a feeling of warmth, and is a pleasant contrast to the copper pillars, which are actually steel supports encased in copper.

 The architecture is modern yet conservative.
 A discerning observer may detect a resemblance in plan to some of the smaller basilicas of the early church.
 This is however, superficial, for the long chancel in relation to the remaining length of the church is definitely in keeping with the more usual practice of ecclesiastical architecture.
 These proportions of the length of the chancel to that of the nave as well as that of the height are pleasing, as is the relatively plain interior with its lack of superfluous decoration.
 The upper part of each side of the chancel was designed with the specific purpose of accommodating the organ that is housed there.
 The High Altar was placed in a raised position in order for all members of the congregation to have the ability to view the proceedings of the service.